National 4-H Congress

 Finalists will be invited to participate in an interview the Tuesday of State 4-H Congress.
 The interview process will afford the candidates the opportunity to gain additional presentation skills and orally communicate their 4-H experiences.
 Candidates will be encouraged to creatively utilize the resources they have included in their 4-H portfolio to enhance their presentation.

-The interview teams will include: the 4-H associate director; representatives from VAE4-HA, VA4-HAVL, the State 4-H Cabinet; and the Virginia 4-H Foundation.
+The interview teams will include: the State 4-H Program Leader; representatives from VAE4-HA, VA4-HAVL, the State 4-H Cabinet; and the Virginia 4-H Foundation.

 Those delegates selected will be required to pay $100 towards the cost of the trip.
 This is non-refundable unless approval is made for unforeseen circumstances (death in the family, etc.).
 If the cancellation is made after refunds are no longer available or funds have been committed, the delegate may be responsible for the costs incurred by the state office.
 Delegates will also be expected to purchase a Virginia 4-H Golf Shirt for $20 to wear at the event.
 Do not let finances discourage youth from applying; contact the state office or your local extension office for more information.